couchbase/sync_gateway/src/github.com/couchbase/sync_gateway/docs/design/cache/cache_overview.md

 ##Storage
 The distributed cache will be stored in Couchbase Server, using a Couchbase bucket.
-The advantage of using a Couchbase bucket is that the cache is persistent, which means that there is near zero cache warmup time required on a system startup.
+The main advantage of using a Couchbase bucket is that the cache is persistent, which means that there is near zero cache warmup time required on a system startup.
 A Couchbase bucket can replicate cache data across a CBS instances, so that the cache will not become a single point of failure within a sync gateway cluster.

+Using a memcached bucket was considered, but based on initial discussions with the Couchbase support team, it's not expected to provide significant performance improvements.
+Head-to-head performance analysis is planned, if the Couchbase bucket performance doesn't meet targets.

 ##Data Model